 Special Projects include, but are not limited to:

-- Application of high performance computing (HPC) to critical Department of Defense (DoD) needs supporting an urgent operational requirement
+- Application of HPC to critical DoD needs supporting an urgent operational requirement

 - Addressing an especially challenging technical issue with HPC methods

 - Working with a specific HPC code or problem that has significant impact on